cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ## 3. Draw a few simple sketches of your property or home interior.

-Sketches give reviewers a clearer picture of your project and help them determine if you can continue with your project as planned.
+Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
 Please bring two simple sketches of the floor plan and plot plan to your consultation.
 These sketches don’t have to perfect drawings, but they should give the reviewer enough information so they can see:

 * The current floor plan
 * The proposed floor plan (including new windows or doors),